Stefan's Raid into Poland (Retaliation for Cosmin)(1498)

 The Battle

-In the spring of 1498, Prince Stephen III of Moldavia led a raiding force, accompanied by Tatar auxiliaries, into the Polish Galician plains and villages.
+In the spring of 1498, Prince Stephen III of Moldova led a raiding force, accompanied by Tatar auxiliaries, into the Polish Galician plains and villages.
 This thirty-day devastation raid aimed to extract tribute and retaliate for the prior Polish invasion.
 Facing a hasty defense from Polish border forces, Moldavian troops secured a victory, demonstrating their capacity for cross-border incursions.
 The success ultimately compelled Poland to negotiate, culminating in the Peace of Kraków.

 Casualties & Outcome